 Warm Up Properly

 Any physical activity requires a proper warm-up period.
 Warming up increases blood circulation throughout the body.
-As circulation increases, muscles warm up and become flexible.
-This reduces your risk of injury, according to the experts at Active Physical Therapy.
+As circulation increases, muscles warm up and become flexible, reducing your risk of injury.

 One of the most efficient ways to get blood flowing to your leg muscles is by doing some SMR or self-myofascial release maneuvers, according to ACE Fitness.
 These maneuvers are known for improving flexibility and performance.

 Your knee is supported and protected by many leg muscles.
 Keeping these supportive and protective muscles strong stabilizes the knee joint.
 It also improves balance, alignment, and overall functioning.
 Strong supportive muscles take pressure off of the knee joint itself.
 When this happens, pain is minimized.
 Applicable leg muscles include your quadriceps, hamstrings, glutes, psoas, and hip flexors.

 Harvard Health emphasizes the importance of exercising all muscle groups equally.
 Failure to do so will result in imbalanced strength and additional strain on both the joint and body.
 The largest muscle in your leg is the quadricep or thigh muscle.
 This muscle loses strength quicker than smaller-sized muscles.
 According to the Men’s Journal, squats and lunges are the perfect strengthening exercise.
 Be sure to start out with minimal repetitions and gradually increase the number involved.